-I'm a postdoctoral research scientist at Columbia University working with Liam Paninski on computational methods for (1) control and mapping of neural circuits using multiphoton holographic optogenetics, and (2) analysis and optical imaging of neural population activity.
+Bio: I'm a postdoctoral research scientist at Columbia University working with Liam Paninski on computational methods for high-throughput optical interrogation of neural circuits.
+I also develop statistical techniques for understanding high-dimensional neural population activity, and mechanistic models of neural circuit function.
 Previously, I completed my PhD in Computational Neuroscience with Geoff Goodhill at the University of Queensland, Australia.
 Before that, I obtained a BSc in Computer Science and Mathematics at the University of Auckland, New Zealand, where my primary research interest was in logic.

 Columbia University Affiliations: